 When I did my masters in Amsterdam, I went on a diversity studytrip to Israel and the Westbank with a group of the VU university in Amsterdam.
-The group in itself was very diverse already, with people from different backgrounds and studies, but we’d encounter some mind boggling diversity and severe culture shocks on this 10-day trip.
+I kept a journal from this trip as a sort of stream of consciousness to make sure I would not forget.

 I wrote this all with a healthy dose of cynicism and from my own point of view, having read a LOT about the Israel-Palestine conflict throughout my life.
-I learned a lot on this trip, and feel more informed about the topic, but I still stand by the fact that an injustice rules these lands, and I don’t think that will ever change.
+I learned a lot more on this trip, found some nuance I didn’t know was possible, and feel more informed about the topic, but I still stand by the fact that an injustice rules these lands, and I don’t think that will ever change.